-After agonizing for months over whether he should call likely 2024 rival Ron DeSantis “Meatball Ron,” “Ron DeSanctimonious,” or some other nasty nickname, Donald Trump revealed on Friday that goofy monikers aren’t the only name-based attack he’s toying with.
-Trump posted a video of this tweet to Truth Social:
+For months Donald Trump has been agonizing over whether he should call 2024 rival Ron DeSantis “Meatball Ron,” “Ron DeSanctimonious,” or some other nasty nickname.
+But goofy monikers aren’t the only name-based attack he’s toying with.
+In March, Trump posted a video of this tweet to Truth Social:

 Trump loves to float outrageous conspiracy theories about his enemies, and since I’m fairly sure that Ted Cruz’s dad was not involved in the Kennedy assassination, I always check his sources.
 Surely, there’s no way the Florida governor has been pronouncing his own name inconsistently for years without the mainstream media taking notice.